 Armstrong Pond is a remote and beautiful saline pond in central Middle Caicos.
 The region is a haven for bird life, including ducks, herons, egrets, and American kestrels.

-Consisting of the uninhabited Bay Cay, East Bay Cay and Major Hill Cay, this national park is found between North Caicos and Middle Caicos and includes wetland, beautiful beaches, and coastal dry brush terrains.
+Consisting of uninhabited Bay Cay, East Bay Cay, and Major Hill Cay, this national park is found between North Caicos and Middle Caicos and includes wetlands, beautiful beaches, and coastal dry brush terrain.